mfederczuk/t3m/docs/master-branch.md

 The master branch must be the HEAD branch of all remotes of the repository.

-A _"release commit"_ is a merge commit that is on the master branch and that has one or more _"release tags"_ pointing to it.
+A _"release commit"_ is a merge commit that is on the master branch, that is produced by merging a staging branch and that has one or more _"release tags"_ pointing to it.
+Staging branches are explained in section [4.5.
+Staging Branches](topic-branches/staging.md).
 A release tag is any tag that name starts with the lowercase letter `v`, followed by a valid version name of the versioning system that the repository uses.
 Once a release tag is created, a new version with the same version name as the tag has encoded in its name must be